Probation: Intensive

 Home detention, GPS monitoring and computer management are highly intrusive forms of probation in which the offender is very closely monitored.
 It is common for violent criminals, higher-ranking gang members, habitual offenders, and sex offenders to be supervised at this level.
 Some jurisdictions require offenders under such supervision to waive their constitutional rights under the Fourth Amendment regarding search and seizure, and such probationers may be subject to unannounced home or workplace visits, surveillance, and the use of electronic monitoring or satellite tracking.
 Under terms of this kind of probation, an offender may not change their living address and must stay at the address that is known to probation.
 GPS monitoring and home detention are common in juvenile cases, even if the underlying delinquency is minor.
 Some types of supervision may entail installing some form of monitoring software or conducting computer searches to ascertain what an offender is doing online.
-Cybercrime specialist in corrections, Art Bowker, noted “This is an area more and more community corrections officers are going to have to get up to speed on, learning how to enforce conditions that restrict and/or monitor cyber offenders' computer and internet use.”
-Bowker, also observed "The use of social media is taking off in the field of community corrections".
+Cybercrime specialist in corrections, Art Bowker, noted: "This is an area more and more community corrections officers are going to have to get up to speed on, learning how to enforce conditions that restrict and/or monitor cyber offenders' computer and internet use."
+Bowker, also observed that "The use of social media is taking off in the field of community corrections".